ONLINE BOOKING

 COVID-19 Vaccine

 Register to get vaccinated by following the button below, or call the number listed.
-The Island Health number to call as of September 2021 is 1-833-838-2323 This post will be updated as more information becomes available, please check back for...
+The Island Health number to call is 1-833-838-2323 This post will be updated as more information becomes available, please check back for more information here...

 FAQs